App User Acquisition Costs (2024)

 With this rate in hand, marketers can then focus on deploying tactics to increase LTV.
 Focusing on mobile app retention strategies, for example, can reduce churn rates.
 And marketers should find ways to mitigate extra concerns such as mobile ad fraud.

-The advantages of understanding your mobile app user acquisition cost
+Why knowing your mobile app user acquisition cost matters

 With a strong idea of your mobile app user acquisition cost, it’s easier to plan your spending and decide on the most appropriate marketing activity.
-Statista has revealed that costs are increasing, with global spending on digital marketing amounting to $522.5 billion in 2021 and expected to grow to $836 billion by 2026.
+According to the report by Factual Market Research, digital marketing costs are increasing, with global spending on digital marketing amounting to $526 billion in 2023 and by 2029 is expected reaching to $936 billion.

-A further report shows how customer acquisition costs have risen by 60% in the last five years to 2022.
-Research suggests there are several influential factors for the increase including increased privacy legislation, the removal of third-party cookies, and the introduction of iOS 14.5.
+Meanwhile, the e-commerce optimization platform SimplicityDX data shows how customer acquisition costs have risen by 60% in the last five years to 2024.
+It suggests there are several influential factors for the increase including the introduction of Apple’s iOS 14.5, which limits tracking capabilities, the demise of third-party cookies, and the impact of stricter consumer privacy legislation like CCPA and GDPR.
 Founding director and chief strategy officer for SimplicityDX, Charles Nicholls, says the average CAC has risen to $29 for every new user.
 And this represents an increase of over 200% since he carried out a similar analysis back in 2013.

 Rising costs are not the only reason why it’s a good idea to focus on reducing your app user acquisition cost.
 Here are a few others to consider: